AntennaHouse/focheck/README.md

 `focheck.el` associates the RELAX NG schema with `.fo` files.
 The `fo-format` command runs Antenna House Formatter (or any command-line formatter) on the current file.

+If you have the [`lorem-ipsum`](https://github.com/jschaf/emacs-lorem-ipsum) package installed, you can generate Lorem Ipsum paragraphs and lists in FO markup (as well as sentences without markup).

 Add this to your `.emacs` file.

 ```elisp